 Coarctation of the aorta

-People with coarctation of the aorta are also at an increased risk of developing a brain aneurysm.
+People with coarctation of the aorta may also have a small increased risk of developing a brain aneurysm.

 Coarctation of the aorta is the term used to describe narrowing of the main artery in the body (the aorta), which is present from birth (congenital).
 It is a common type of congenital heart disease.